cloud-shuttle/leptos-query/COMPARISON_ANALYSIS.md

 The choice depends on your specific needs:
 - **Production apps**: Consider gaucho-labs for stability
-- **Future-proofing**: Consider cloud-shuttle for Leptos 0.8 readiness
+- **Future-proofing**: Consider cloud-shuttle for planned Leptos 0.8 support
 - **Learning**: Both offer excellent resources, but cloud-shuttle has more comprehensive docs
 - **TypeScript**: gaucho-labs has better TypeScript support